stevensiht/PaperTrailLumberjack/README.md

 ## Installation

+PaperTrailLumberjack can be installed by multiple methods

-PaperTrailLumberjack is available through [CocoaPods](http://cocoapods.org) To install it,
+1. PaperTrailLumberjack is available through [CocoaPods](http://cocoapods.org)

+To install it,

 + **Objective-C** Projects